CanonicalLtd/maas-docs/src/en/installconfig-gui.md

 Title: Access the GUI
 TODO: Update images
-      Possibly split into sections
-      Update Server install
-      Change local anchors as files are renamed

 # Access the GUI

 Once MAAS is installed, you'll need to create an administrator account: